qiaoyingan/A-pipelined-Topk-example-on-Vitis-FPGA/readme.md

 * The total length including bubbles : $N+2^{m+1}+m$ cycles
 * So no input happends on $N+2^{m}+m-1$ cycle

+## Update

+4.20: Change LinearBuffer to RingBuffer so that all operations cost O(1).

 ## Reference

 [Naoyuki Matsumoto, Koji Nakano, and Yasuaki Ito.
 Optimal parallel hardware k-sorter and top k-sorter, with fpga implementations.
 In *2015 14th International Symposium on Parallel and Distributed Computing*, 2015.](https://ieeexplore.ieee.org/document/7165140)